-- On the day of your recital, you will have one student stage manager who will arrive one hour before your recital to open the hall and assist in setup.
-The stage manager will set out your programs and communicate with you on opening the doors to the public.
+B. On the day of your recital, you will have one student stage manager who will arrive 30 minutes before your recital to open the hall and assist in setup.
+The stage manager will set out your programs and communicate with you about opening doors to the public.

-- Following rehearsal and recitals, we ask that you exit the hall quickly so that the stage manager can restore and shut down the space.
+C. Following rehearsal and recitals, we ask that you exit the hall quickly so that the stage manager can restore and/or shut down the space.

 D. The Production Office is not responsible for scheduling or supplying materials for post-recital events.
 All equipment set up and clean-up is the responsibility of the student.

 - The upper and lower lobbies of Ward are public spaces that cannot be reserved, but you are welcome to have a reception in these spaces.